argoproj-labs/hera/docs/user-guides/script-constructors.md

 #### Output types

-No output types are currently allowed in inline scripts (due to the plain `return` when the function body is dumped), you must print to stdout to use the `result` parameter, or write to a file to create output parameters.
+No output types are currently allowed in inline scripts (due to the plain `return` when the function body is dumped).
+You must print to stdout to use the `result` parameter, or write to a file to create output parameters.

 ## Runner Scripts